Philippines–Taiwan relations: Batanes and EEZ between the Philippines and Taiwan

-On 9 May 2013, a Taiwanese boat refused to leave waters closer to the Philippines despite multiple Filipino diplomatic calls towards the Taiwanese side to leave.
+On 9 May 2013, a Taiwanese boat from mainland Taiwan refused to leave waters closer to the Philippines despite multiple Filipino diplomatic calls towards the Taiwanese side to leave.
 The stand-off later made the Philippine Coast Guard to open fire on the Taiwanese fishing boat, killing one fisherman.
 The Philippine government following the incident claimed that the shooting took place in their territorial waters.
 Following the incident, Taiwan imposed sanctions on the Philippines, including the freeze of Filipino hires.
 The Taiwanese Coast Guard later conducted rhythmic patrolling in the waters, triggering the Philippine Coast Guard to send patrols as well.
 On August 7, Filipino authorities recommended homicide charges against the coast guard personnel involved.
 On August 8, to normalize ties between the two sides, a Filipino envoy apologized to the victim's family, resulting to Taiwan's lifting of sanctions.

-In 2015, another Taiwanese fishing vessel entered Filipino waters, triggering the Philippine coast guard vessel to pursue it.
+In 2015, another Taiwanese fishing vessel from mainland Taiwan entered Filipino waters, triggering the Philippine coast guard vessel to pursue it.
 The incident ended when the Taiwanese fishing vessel was successfully chased away by the Philippine coast guard away from Filipino waters.
 A Taiwanese coast guard vessel arrived as well.
 Before the 2015 incident, the two sides were trying to formalize a fishing pact to resolve fishing disputes, including a commitment not to use force, and procedures on the detention and release of any fishing vessels or fishermen.
 In May 2019, the Philippines constructed Filipino fishermen shelters on Mavulis Island, the northernmost island of the Philippines, to aid Filipino fishermen stranded during storms and to safeguard the area from poachers and illegal fishermen coming from foreign lands.
 Majority of poachers in the area come from Taiwan and China.
 In September 2019, the officers involved in the 2013 incident between the two sides were convicted by court, ending the 7-year row.
+Relations between the two sides fully normalized and improved after the election of the Democratic Progressive Party to the Taiwanese presidency.

+In 2026, the Tao people of Orchid Island formally made their first ocean voyage in more than 300 years from their island to meet the Ivatan people of Batanes through traditional boat travel.
+The move was welcomed by the Ivatans of Batanes, and a similar voyage was also planned towards Orchid Island.